 Most young adults (late teens through early thirties) don’t have a lot of money for counseling, coaching, or various forms of education.
 And when they do find something that seems like it could help (often for an investment of hundreds or thousands of dollars), that something is rarely built specifically for them.

 Many people who run online memberships, for example, focus on tactics, without paying attention to how their members should use the tactics in a way that works for them.
 In turn, the tactics turn into more distractions.
-What is missing in the equation is: you.
+What is missing in the equation is you.

-So, when it comes to education, I encourage you to look for opportunities that focus on you, the person behind the learning and practice.
+When it comes to education, I encourage you to look for opportunities that focus on you, the person behind the learning and practice.
 Otherwise, you’ll remain stuck and confused.

 You might have to pursue an untraditional path to learning, but be sure the education you choose engages you.

 - Look for education that includes counseling elements—giving you opportunity to look at your story and learn more about who you are.

 - Look for education that includes coaching elements—giving you opportunity to strategize for your life and move past your blocks.